The Council of Stellar Management

 What is the CSM?

-The Council of Stellar Management is a player advocacy group, consisting of 10 members democratically elected by the players to advise and assist CCP in the continuous development of EVE.
-The CSM brings focused, structured feedback from the community to CCP and represents its views and interests.
+The Council of Stellar Management is a player advocacy group, consisting of 10 members democratically elected by the players to advise and assist CCP in the continuous development of EVE Online.
+The CSM brings focused and structured feedback from the community to CCP and represents their views and interests.

 The role of a CSM member

-The role of a CSM member is to represent the player community in the development of EVE Online.
-As an elected representative, the CSM will have clear communication paths with CCP and a chance to influence the development of EVE Online many times over the course of their term.
+The role of a CSM member is to represent the player community in the ongoing development of EVE Online.
+As an elected representative, a CSM member will have clear communication paths with CCP and a chance to influence the development of EVE Online many times over the course of their term.

 The function of a CSM member

-The CSM may be asked to attend on-site summits in Iceland in-person where you will have the opportunity to take part in high-intensity work sessions with the EVE teams.
-Every member of the council will have a chance to join remotely if they are unable to attend, and every member can request summit sessions with specific teams or on specific topics.
-CCP will cover the cost of flights, lodging and transfers within Iceland for those attending CSM summits.
+The CSM will be asked to attend on-site summits in person in Iceland where they will have the opportunity to take part in high-intensity work sessions with the EVE Online teams.
+Every member of the Council will have a chance to join remotely if they are unable to attend, and every member can request summit sessions with specific teams or on specific topics.
+CCP will cover the cost of flights, accommodation and transfers within Iceland for those attending CSM summits.

 CSM input on EVE Online development and access to information